 6. The LMF requests input data for the UE from the NG-RAN.

-7. The LMF requests ground truth data from the UE.
+7. The LMF requests ground truth data from the PRU/UE.
+The UE may reject the data collection request from the LMF (e.g. considering UE status, user's input).
+If the UE accepts data collection request, the UE may cancel the data collection later as defined in clause 6.3.4.

+Before the step 7, the LMF may further determines the UEs from the list of SUPIs that are received from AMF in step 3 for data collection based on e.g. UE Positioning Capability, UE User Plane Positioning Capabilities, the PRU information available in the LMF and operator's policy.
+The User consent check is not needed for data collection from PRU.
+The LMF may query the UE for UE Positioning Capability and optionally UE User Plane Positioning Capabilities if not received in step 3.

 8. The LMF may determine that the UE is no longer in the area of interest, based on the AMF notification using Namf_EventExposure service, then the LMF performs step 10 and step 11, the LMF may unsubscribe to be notified on user consent updates if the UE is not in the area of interest any longer.